pydio/pydio-doc-admin-guide/5_securing_your_data/6_compliance_audit/3_storage_usage.md

-Audit storage is a tool that will enable you to visualize and understand where most of your storage is being used and what type of resource is using most of it.
+The storage usage plugin is a tool that will enable you to visualize and understand where most of your storage is being used and what type of resource is using most of it.

 ## Storage Usage